Notes and Lab¶

 - Visit here to build your fuzzer!
 When you're done, come back.

 - Run the fuzzer once.
-What do you notice?
+What do you notice?- Which values caused an error?

 - Which values were marked suspicious?